poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_devel_dump-memory-snapshot.md

 ### Options

 ```
-      --force         Force to unmount this volume.
+      --force         Force to dump the memory snapshot.
   -h, --help          help for dump-memory-snapshot
       --path string   The path to store the snapshot
 ```